 Step 2: Once you have done that, you can choose the point in the video where the GIF will begin and choose how long the GIF will run.
 You can also enter a caption if you wish.

-Step 3: Once you have decided on those elements, hit the Create GIF button, and allow the site to take care of the rest.
+Step 3: Once you have decided on those elements, select the Create GIF button, and allow the site to take care of the rest.

 The process is more or less the same for other sites, including ImgFlip.
 However, if you want more control over the resulting quality of your GIF, you should probably stick with Photoshop.
 That said, for basic video-to-GIF functionality, sites like Giphy should work fine.

 You can use the above sites and more to create a GIF from a YouTube video.
-We have a step-by-step guide that can help you create awesome GIFs from any YouTube video here.
+We also have a step-by-step guide that can help you create awesome GIFs from any YouTube video.